LaxmiBhavani25/notes-app/README.md

 ## 🚀 Overview

-This is a full-stack web application that allows users to upload, search, and download study notes.
+This is a full-stack web application that allows users to upload, search, and view study notes.
 It includes user authentication and REST API integration for efficient note management.
 This project is designed to help the students to access the study notes in one centralized platform, making learning resources easily available in one place.

 ## 🛠️ Technologies Used